Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 This tutorial will guide the user through OmicsTIDE from the data loading, over the customized analysis to the final data export.

 ## Data
-OmicsTIDE uses CSV files following given formats.
+OmicsTIDE comma- or tab-separated text files following given formats.
 Detailed information on the data formats used by OmicsTIDE is [provided](DATAFORMATS.md).

 ## Data Loading (Home Tab)
 The user has two options for data loading.
 Either [abundance files](DATAFORMATS.md/###-Abundance-Data) can be loaded to calculate trends first and then explore the corresponding trend comparison or already created trend comparisons in form of a custom [PTCF](DATAFORMATS.md/###-Pairwise-Trend-Comparison-Format-(PTCF)) can directly be loaded and explored.